 I’d just got my easel upright on the uneven ground when a shrill voice behind me said “You there!
 Excuse me but could you just move slightly to the left please.
 You’re blocking me view”.
 I politely obliged and moved all my painting materials, lunch, water bottle and by now a very wonky easel out of her way.
 I was beginning to get a bit tense.

 I’d never actually painted Plein Air (outdoors) in my life and I was totally out of my comfort zone.
 Yep – bonkers isn’t it?

-However, there was no turning back and even though I was surrounded by a gang of seasoned artists, I took a deep breath and resolved to make the best of it.
+However, I was determined to take advantage of the Wild Card I’d been given, and there was no turning back now.
+And even though I was surrounded by a gang of seasoned artists, I took a deep breath and resolved to make the best of it.

-I was desperate for the loo before kick off at 11.00 but on the way I was stopped by a security guard.
+I was desperate for the loo before kick off at 11.00 a.m. but on the way I was stopped by a short, sturdy female security guard.

 “Sorry love can you wait here?
 The crew are interviewing Frank Skinner and Joan Bakewell”.